 To this end, the RWA conducted a competitive procurement process in early 2020 and contracted with a Regional One Stop OSO to ensure the coordination of local and regional service delivery in the American Job Center (AJC) system.
+The Regional OSO will be procured again in 2024 for a four year contract.
 The Regional OSO's work includes convening partners, training, and coordinating activities associated with Memorandums of Understanding (MOUs), WIOA Local Plans, American Job Center certification, and the directives of the RWA.
 The planning region will strategically coordinate workforce development activities with all required partners through the following four point strategy.